UCI-CARL/CARLsim3/tools/ecj_pti/README.md

 toolkit to tune the parameter of SNN models built with CARLsim3.

 This is an optionally auxiliary library.
-It is not installed by default with CARLsim3, but you must have CARLsim3 install in order to use the PTI.
+It is not installed by default with CARLsim3, but you must have CARLsim3 installed in order to use the PTI.

 ## Installation